spider-linux/spiderlinux/README.md

 The package management system uses our package manager, `arachnid`.
-As previously mentioned, the goal is to have 1:1 compatibility for installing the source/binary version of a package.
-Reasons for possibly wanting to do this could be that you want to have a specific system with specific features, or you want to do that and not have to bother with compiling some programs, or you want to use a binary system but still have low level (i.e. core utilities, kernel, maybe even init in the future) control over how your system runs.
+As previously mentioned, the goal is to have 1:1 compatibility for installing the source/pre-compiled binary version of a package.
+Reasons for possibly wanting to do this could be that you want to have a specific system with specific features, or you want to do that and not have to bother with compiling some programs, or you want to use a pre-compiled binary system but still have low level (i.e. core utilities, kernel, maybe even init in the future) control over how your system runs.

 The build file will be instructions in a custom but nearly pseudocode-like